iamyaash/fedora/content/posts/flock-2025/day3.md

 A little later, I caught up with my mentor, Tomáš Hrčka.
 He told me he wouldn’t be available the next day because he had to leave early to attend DevConf.CZ.
 We shared a warm hug, and I felt a bit sad since I didn’t expect him to leave that day.
 I had been planning to join him the next day if the CLE folks had any plans.
 Eventually, everyone left the venue, and I said goodbye to all before heading back to my room to get some rest.

 However, I forgot that I didn’t have a tram ticket.
 I looked for Tomas, who was heading somewhere with some CLE folks, so I tagged along.
-He was talking with his manager, and I was waiting for a chance to ask for help with a ticket.
+Tomas was talking with his manager, and I was waiting for a chance to ask for help with a ticket.
 Then, I spotted [Otto Richter](https://codeberg.org/fnetX) among the group, and he kindly lent me a ticket, which was very helpful at that moment🙌🏼.
 Since I wasn’t invited to where they were going, I left the group

 ## On The Way Back To The Hotel
 {{< figure